Breezin'

 Breezin' is the fifteenth studio album by jazz/soul guitarist and vocalist George Benson.
 It is his debut on Warner Bros.
 Records.
-It not only was a chart-topper in the Jazz category but also went to #1 on the pop and R&B charts.
+It not only was a Billboard Jazz Albums chart-topper but also went to number 1 on the Pop and R&B charts.
 It was certified triple platinum, making it one of the best-selling jazz albums of all time.

 Commercial performance

 Breezin marked the beginning of Benson's most successful period commercially, topping the Billboard Pop, Jazz and R&B album charts.
-It spun off two hit singles, the title song (which has become a fusion jazz standard) and "This Masquerade," which was a top ten pop and R&B hit.
-The album has since been certified as 3X multi-Platinum by the RIAA.
+It spun off two hit singles, the title song (which has become a fusion jazz standard) and "This Masquerade", which was a top ten pop and R&B hit.
+The album has since been certified as 3× Multi-Platinum by the RIAA.

 The album garnered multiple nominations and awards at the 19th Annual Grammy Awards.
 The album won the awards Best Pop Instrumental Performance for Benson and Best Engineered Album, Non-Classical for Al Schmitt and was nominated as Album of the Year for Tommy LiPuma and Benson.
 "This Masquerade" received the award Record of the Year for LiPuma and Benson, while it was nominated as Song of the Year for Leon Russell and as Best Pop Vocal Performance, Male for Benson.